There are always questions when it comes time for a teen to drive.

-In most states, you have to be 18 years old to buy a car and it is illegal for anyone younger than 16 to register a vehicle in their name.
-However, state laws vary.
+• In most cases, you need to be 18 years old to register a car in your name.

 At what age can a teen own a car?

-In most cases, you must be 18 to have a car in your own name.
-While it’s possible to title a car in a teen’s name, it must be registered and insured to operate it on the street.
-Most states require a person to be 18 to enter into a contract, such as an insurance policy.
+In most cases, you must be 18 to register a car in your name.
+While it’s possible to title a vehicle in a teen’s name, it must be registered and insured to operate it on the street.

 A motor vehicle title, also referred to as a “pink slip,” is a legal form that establishes the legal owner of a vehicle.
 A title shows who legally owns the car.
-Many states allow teens to own vehicles by having their names listed on car titles.
+Many states allow teens to own vehicles by listing their names on car titles.

 Check out our detailed guide on the difference between title and registration.

-How old must you be to have a car title in your name?
+How old must you be to have a car titled in your name?

-State laws vary regarding the age someone can title a car in their own name.
-The best way to determine the requirements is to contact your state’s Department of Motor Vehicles (or the Department of Public Safety in Texas) for details.
+State laws vary regarding the age at which someone can title a car in their name.
+The best way to determine the requirements is to contact your state’s Department of Motor Vehicles for details.

 Here are a few state examples to highlight the legal differences: